 Is The Garmin Forerunner 165 Worth It?
 Yes!
 Here’s Why…

-I used and tested a bunch of Garmin watches over the years, but I think its new Forerunner 165 could be one of its best releases to date…
+I’ve used and tested a bunch of Garmin watches over the years, but I think its new Forerunner 165 could be one of its best releases to date…

 Garmin Forerunner 165 Key Takeaways